 During your travels, you will probably meet children at risk - perhaps begging at crossroads, selling postcards or fruit at tourist sites, or shining shoes in train stations.
 You want to help them, but you don't know how.
-You can really protect these children if you take the right actions.
+You can help to protect these children by taking the right actions.
 Follow these 7 tips and travel ChildSafe!